Early Printed Books

 The collections, which include some manuscripts as well as printed books, were catalogued in 2003 thanks to a generous grant from the Wellcome Trust.
 More information about the project, along with links to the catalogues, is available on the Wellcome Trust Project page.

 The Peet Library is a specialist collection of Egyptology material which is maintained and updated by the Queen’s College Library.
-It was donated by Sir Alan Gardiner in memory of Thomas Eric Peet (1882-1934).
+It was donated by Sir Alan Gardiner (1879–1963) in memory of Professor Thomas Eric Peet (1882–1934), a noted Egyptologist and a Fellow of Queen’s.

 Access policy for Special Collections